hpc-terraform/basic-cluster/README.md

 # Create your cluster

+- Clone this repository to your terraform node
-Start from one of the examples in examples to create your desired cluster
+- Start from one of the examples in `examples' directory to create your desired cluster

-Make sure to change your project_id (at a minimum)
+   - Make sure to change your project_id (at a minimum)

-Edit the Makefile so that the yaml variable points to your yaml file
+- Edit the Makefile so that the yaml variable points to your yaml file

-make build_cluster
+- make build_cluster